 As a personal injury victim, you have to prove that the breach of duty was the actual and legal cause of the slip and fall-related injuries you suffered.
 A good attorney can help you prove that the defendant is at fault and should be held liable for the accident.

-The lawyers at Mike Bell Accident Injury Law are professionals and will consider all the successful legal options available and elucidate them.
+The lawyers at Mike Bell Accident & Injury Lawyers are professionals and will consider all the successful legal options available and elucidate them.

 What to Do After Being Injured in A Slip and Fall Accident in Birmingham